 A silent pairing session is a bad pairing session.
 It can feel a little weird at first, but thinking out loud is an important part of pair programming.
 The only way to really collaborate on a piece of code is to talk to your partner.
 If you are sitting silently while your pair types away, don’t be afraid to interrupt and ask them to explain their thinking.

-One of the key benefits of pair programming is the immediate code review, discussion, and refactoring that occurs around a piece of code.
-But be mindful of gold plating and working a problem way beyond the point it adds value.
+One of the key benefits of pair programming is the immediate code review, discussion, and refactoring that occur around a piece of code.
+But be mindful of gold plating and working a problem way beyond where it adds value.
 At some point, you need to agree the feature is done, commit it, and move on.